How to dab: What to know about smoking shatter and wax

 How to dose dabs

 Measuring a dab can be daunting.
 Different extracts have different THC concentrations, so a sliver of shatter might be a lot stronger than a scoop of sugar.
-Most solvent dabs are in the 60-90% THC range total, with a few exceeding 90%, and some solventless concentrates may fall below 50%.
+Most solvent dabs are in the 60-90% THC range total, with a few exceeding 90%; some solventless concentrates may fall below 50%.

-If you’re new to a particular type of dab, start small and increase the dose if you feel comfortable doing so.
+If you’re new to a particular type of dab or concentrate, start small and increase the dose if you feel comfortable doing so.
 A small dose is slightly bigger than a crumb or a sliver.
-It may not look like much, but that’s a lot of THC going straight to your body all at once.
+It may not look like much, but that’s a lot of THC going straight into your body all at once.

-To get a 25mg dab, you’d have to split one of those portions further into fourths, or split the entire one gram of hash into 32 equal parts—again, it’s the size of your thumbnail.
-So one 25mg dab of 80% THC hash is about the size of a few grains of rice.
+To get a 25 mg dab, you’d have to split one of those eight portions further into fourths, or split the entire one gram of hash into 32 equal parts.
+Again, the full gram is about the size of your thumbnail, so one 25mg dab of 80% THC hash is about the size of a few grains of rice.

 As with edibles, when dabbing, start low and go slow.
 Don’t be afraid to take a tiny dab; you can always take another.